-During the job search, including a call-to-action at the end of a cover letter can prompt hiring managers to contact you for an interview.
-Calls-to-action can also be included in emails or other written communications you might use when asking about employment and communicating with colleagues or clients.
+During the job search, including a CTA at the end of a cover letter can prompt hiring managers to contact you for an interview.
+Calls to action can also be included in emails or other written communications you might use when asking about employment and communicating with colleagues or clients.

 51 call-to-action examples